Winter 2022 was the 8th warmest on record and was typical of the winters that we now get due to our changing climate.

 For the winter of 2022, the z-scores for temperature, sunshine and rainfall were respectively +1.2, +0.6 and -0.2.
 This tells us that the season was notably warmer than the baseline whilst sunshine and rainfall was in line with the baseline.

 Since the 3 moving averages in the above 3 charts all use the same units, they can be plotted onto the same chart as below.

-This clearly shows a shift in our winter climate over the last 100 years of roughly 1 standard deviation.
-Recall that the baseline for the z-score calculation is based on the idea of “living memory” which I have defined to be the last 50 years of 1971 to 2020.
+This clearly shows a shift in our winter climate over the last 100 years of 1.5 standard deviations for all 3 variables.
+Recall that the baseline for the z-score calculation is based on the idea of “living memory” which I have defined to be the last 50 years of 1972 to 2021.
 We can characterise our winters broadly as follows:

 - 1930-1990 – we had cold, dull and dryer winters.

 - 1995-today – we had warm, bright and wetter winters.

 This is more or less the same long term trend seen for our autumns.
 Clearly the 2022 winter is entirely consistent with the recent climate period.

 It’s also worth noting that the step change in our climate that we’ve seen over the last 30 years has been most pronounced in the winter.
 All seasons are now about 1 standard deviation warmer but winter has the largest standard deviation of all seasons and has seen increases closer to 1.5 standard deviations.

 How many dimensions does Winter have?